top of page

 Good Girls don't get angry

 I’ve been down a deep rabbit hole these last few months exploring the ‘Good Girl’ syndrome.
-This isn’t a new concept for me, but this deeper exploration was triggered by a workshop at a women’s retreat I gave recently.
+This isn’t a new concept for me, but this deeper exploration was triggered by a workshop at a women’s retreat I hosted recently.

 I began by asking the following: